Misfits-Rebels-Outcasts/Nodef/documentation/NodeBasedCompositingOnMobile.md

            V
          Viewer

-As the number of nodes increases, the node graph, together with a large monitor screen, provides an overview of what is happening while also enabling one to focus on a particular progression step (node) and make changes to the step to achieve the desired results.
+As the number of nodes increases, the node graph, together with a large monitor screen, provides an overview of what is happening while also enabling one to focus on a particular progression step (node) and make changes to that step to achieve the end results.

 ### The Small Screen Problem on mobile